NicoloCavalli95horses/KMS-web-testing/content/01 Notes/service worker.md

 > - you can't directly manipulate the DOM from inside a worker, or use some default methods and properties of the window object
 > - you can use a large number of items available under window, including `WebSockets`, and data storage mechanisms like [[IndexedDB]]

+### Life cycle

+- once a website registers a SW, the SW code goes through an installation and activation phase
+- before installation completes, the SW can import additional scripts into the worker's context (`importScripts` API).
+This means that additional code may be imported from any third-party origin
+- installed SW can be updated at any time with `update` API, but automatic checks are scheduled every 24 hours by the browser.
+Also, whenever the user visits a web page that the SW controls an update is made
 ### Service Worker usage

 - The SW uses a cache to store the recently used or static data to support fast loading and offline access